Nerdware-LLC/ddb-single-table/README.md

          },
        },
      } as const, // For TypeScript, all schema must end with `as const`
+     // You can provide your own DDB client instance, or simply provide configs:
      ddbClientConfigs: {
        // This example shows how to connect to dynamodb-local:
        region: "local",